Artificial Hip Dislocation Precautions

-If you are able to see our physiotherapist before surgery, we'll begin going over your hip precautions then.
+If you are able to see your Granville Physiotherapy physical or physiotherapist before surgery, you'll begin going over your hip precautions then.
 After surgery, our physiotherapist will begin working with you right away and may see you one to three times each day in the hospital until you are safe to go home.

 You are advised to continue using your hip precautions until your surgeon says you may discontinue following them.

 Granville Physiotherapy provides services for physiotherapy in Edmonton.